‘Husband of the year’: Man steps in to take maternity photos to cheer up pregnant wife on bed rest

 “I would give him some poses to do and then he would add this extra flair to it!
 He’s seen several of my photo shoots before and so he knew some of the poses already which made it even better,” she added.

-People on the Internet loved the showered and showered love and heaps of praise on the man, dubbing him the “husband of the year”.
+People on the Internet loved the unique photoshoot and showered love and heaps of praise on the man, dubbing him the “husband of the year”.

 As the pictures went viral and even grabbed international headlines, the Brewer family welcomed their first child, a son on Saturday.
 Although the little one arrived six weeks early, the aunt confirmed both the baby and mother are doing well.